SureyyaXelilova/react-tailwind/README.md

 <h2>Features</h4>

-### Responsive Design:
-Optimized for all screen sizes, from mobile to desktop.
+<h3>Responsive Design:</h3> Optimized for all screen sizes, from mobile to desktop.

-### Custom Components:
-Built entirely with Tailwind CSS classes, demonstrating its flexibility and power.
+<h3>Custom Components:</h3>&nbsp;Built entirely with Tailwind CSS classes, demonstrating its flexibility and power.

-### Fast Development & Build:
-Utilized Vite for a blazing fast development server and optimized production builds.
+<h3>Fast Development & Build:</h3> Utilized Vite for a blazing fast development server and optimized production builds.

-### Lightweight and Modern:
-Focused on clean code and modern best practices.
+<h3>Lightweight and Modern:</h3> Focused on clean code and modern best practices.

 <h2>Technology Stack</h4>

 <p><h3>React:</h3> For building the SPA architecture and component-based UI.</p>
 <h3>Tailwind CSS:</h3> For crafting elegant, utility-first CSS designs.
 <h3>Vite:</h3> As the build tool for a fast and efficient development environment.